xch00/cs294-137-hw2-xch00/README.md

 ### 2. Code
-You will also need to push your project folder to your Github Classroom assignment's repo.
+You will also need to push your project folder to your your private repo.
+Add the following github IDs so that we can access these:

+bjo3rn
+tkbala

 ## Setting Up Your Project: